xpepermint/mongodb-cron/README.md

 ## Auto-removable Jobs

-A job can automatically remove itself from the database when the processing completes.
+A job can automatically remove itself from the collection when the processing completes.
 To configure that, we need to set the `autoRemove` field to `true`.

 ```js
 let job = await collection.insert({